-What do the tactile lines on the thumb keys mean?
+What do the four thumb keys do?

 The thumb keys functions are, from far left to far right, up, left, right, and down.
 The two outer thumb keys move you up and down in a document or menu, while the left and right thumb keys pan the display left or right one display width.

 How can I check my firmware and update if needed?

 From the device’s main menu, navigate to the settings menu and activate it with enter or a router key.
 Navigate to the About option and activate it.
 From within this menu, you will see the version number.

 You can update the Chameleon in two ways.
 The simplest is by connecting it to WI-FI.
 When connected, the Chameleon 20 will automatically recognize there is a new firmware available, and prompt you to download and install it.
 Alternatively you can put the .SWU file you download from the APH web site to a thumb drive or SD card, insert them into the Chameleon, and within around 30 seconds the device will restart and you will see a progress indicator.
 Do not remove the storage media or power off the Chameleon 20 during the update process.

 Please note, the Chameleon will need a minimum of 50% battery to perform the upgrade and you must plug in the power chord.